How to help earthquake survivors in Turkey and Syria. Chevron right

 “Generally, we’ll do a baseline sweep of a room, get the average temperature, but we’re looking for extreme cold areas, something that we can noticeably feel in the room,” Keyes said.

-One theory as to why spirits manifesting causes a temperature drop is due to the need for energy in order to manifest physically, he added.
+He added that one theory as to why spirits manifesting causes a temperature drop is that they need energy to manifest physically.

 Temperature drops and cold spots are measurable through the use of the equipment the team employs, providing evidence of the strange and unusual reports they receive from a client.